Sandra Williams (American politician): Policy and positions

 Williams has been a vocal critic of Governor John Kasich's lack of diversity upon choosing his cabinet, stating, "I would hope that Kasich would understand that this state is very diverse....
 African-Americans, as well as other minorities, make up a significant portion of the state's population and his cabinet, as well as his staff, should reflect that."
 She also has stated that there is a "strong possibility" that Gov. Kasich and the GOP controlled legislature would curtail efforts to expand minority business contracting.

 A staunch opponent of collective bargaining reform brought forth in S.B.
-5, Williams believes that Republicans could risk defeat if the continue with the bill.
+5, Williams believes that Republicans could risk defeat if they continued with the bill.

 As chairperson of the Legislative Black Caucus, Williams was vocal about a controversial initiative that would require a photo ID to cast a ballot.
 Williams believes that doing so would "disenfranchise" minority voters from participating in an election.
 She has called it an intentional attack on the Democratic Party.

 In April, 2011, Williams made news when citizens concerned about Governor Kasich's proposed budget tried to visit legislators' Columbus offices and were stopped by state troopers and a police dog.
 Williams, who had an appointment scheduled with the group, said the dog was unnecessary and intimidating.

-In one of her first initiatives in the Senate, Williams has proposed workforce training measures.
+In one of her first initiatives in the Senate, Williams proposed workforce training measures.